rifkifajarramadhani/code-wars/README.md

 ## Structure

-- Each day (if I have free time), I'll solve five coding challenges from CodeWars.
+- Each day (if I have free time), I'll solve one or more coding challenges from CodeWars.
 - Solutions will be worked with JavaScript language and kata difficulty level.